willibrandon/LofiBeats/docs/PLUGINS.md

 ### Plugin Metadata

-The `PluginEffectNameAttribute` is required and provides metadata about your effect:
+Your effect class should provide meaningful information through its properties:

-- `Name` (required): Unique identifier for your effect (used in CLI commands)
+- `Name`: A descriptive name for your effect (used in CLI commands)
-- `Description`: What your effect does
-- `Version`: Version number of your effect
-- `Author`: Your name or organization

 ### Best Practices